Lebanese PM suspects assassination linked to bomb plot

 Dozens of gunmen were in the streets and the mood was tense, witnesses said.

-In the northern city of Tripoli, four people were wounded on Saturday by sniper fire on Jebel Mohsen, a neighbourhood which is home to members of Assad's minority Alawite faith.
+In the northern city of Tripoli, four people were wounded on Saturday by sniper fire on Jebel Mohsen, a neighborhood which is home to members of Assad's minority Alawite faith.

 A pro-Hezbollah religious figure was killed in clashes in Tripoli on Friday night, residents said.